Close

 n00n - Real Time Music Sensor Streaming Protocol

-MIDI is so outdated, welcome to the 20s !
+MIDI is so outdated, welcome to the 20s and the 16-bit world !

 Similar projects worth following

-So let's bump to 16-bit quantities, high bandwidth, bulkier packets that fit in Ethernet, SP/DIF, TCP or other modern transport, and high-speed refresh for true-to-life capture.
+So let's bump to 16-bit quantities, high bandwidth, bulkier packets that fit in Ethernet, S/PDIF, IP/UDP or other modern transport, and high-speed refresh for true-to-life, raw performance capture.
 The actual bandwidth can be close to this of sampled sounds since "CD quality" has used 1.5Mbps for decades now, and storage is dirt cheap, why do we limit ourselves ?

-Using the datastream or converting it to actual sounds is left as an exercise to the reader.
+Using the datastream or converting it to actual sounds is left as an exercis

-Let's replace MIDI at last, after 40 years of holding us all back.
-Today, it is not limited to a slow serial link, let's tunnel the data through the higher speed S/PDIF or Toslink interfaces, capable of 1.5Mbps.
+Let's replace MIDI at last, after 40 years of holding us all back!
+Do you really still want to work at 3 kilobytes per second?
+Today, we are not limited to a slow serial link, let's tunnel the data through the higher speed S/PDIF or Toslink interfaces, capable of 1.5Mbps.
 Just don't listen to the stream as a sound.
-Or send over raw UDP packets, whatever.
+Or send over raw UDP packets over 100BaseT or whatever.

 -o-O-0-O-o-